-Boning up: Researchers find home of best stem cells for bone marrow transplantsAugust 1st, 2013 in Medical research /
+Boning up: Researchers find home of best stem cells for bone marrow transplantsAugust 1, 2013 in Medicine & Health / Medical research

 McMaster University researchers have revealed the location of human blood stem cells that may improve bone marrow transplants.
 The best stem cells are at the ends of the bone.